-Notre Dame of Maryland University educates leaders to transform the world.
+Notre Dame of Maryland University educates women as leaders to transform the world.

-Embracing the vision of the founders, the School Sisters of Notre Dame, the University provides the advancement of women and provides a liberal arts education in the Catholic tradition.
+Embracing the vision of the founders, the School Sisters of Notre Dame, the University provides a liberal arts education in the Catholic tradition.

-Notre Dame challenges women and men to strive for intellectual and professional excellence, to build inclusive communities, to engage in service to others, and to promote social responsibility.
+Notre Dame challenge women and men to strive for intellectual and professional excellence, to build inclusive communities, to engage in service to others, and to promote social responsibility.